 This only happens once every 1000 years!

-It’s happening again this year.
-For some reason, some of the posts have added “We are all 2018 today”
+It happened again in 2018 but, for some reason, some of the posts added “We are all 2018 today”.

 or happy birthday.